sanju-2006/Module-4/EXCEPTION HANDLING.md

 ---

 ### AIM
-To create a Python program that prompts the user for a list of grades separated by commas, splits the string into individual grades, and uses exception handling to inform the user if the values they entered cannot be converted to integers.
+write a python program for solving following error using exception handling.
+Accept two variables a and b eg. a value 5 and b value  hello.

 ---